Darwin367/riot-web/docs/jitsi.md

 ## Mobile app support

-Currently the Riot mobile apps do not support custom Jitsi servers and will instead use the default `jitsi.riot.im` server.
+Currently the Riot mobile apps do not support custom Jitsi servers and will instead use the default `meet.ikono.tel` server.
 When users on the mobile apps join the call, they will be joining a different conference which has the same name, but not the same participants.
 This is a known bug and which needs to be fixed.